lmharlem/sql-challenge/README.md

 # Employee Database: A Mystery in Two Parts  ![](Images/sql.png)

 ### As a newly hired data engineer at Pewlett Hackard.
 My first major task is a research project on employees of the corporation from the 1980s and 1990s.
-Using six CSV files form the employees database I will answer the following questions:
+Using six CSV files from the employees database I will answer the following questions:

    1. List the following details of each employee: employee number, last name, first name, sex, and salary.
    2. List first name, last name, and hire date for employees who were hired in 1986.